Skip to content

 Native email activities are HubSpot’s replyable one-to-one email cards.
 OutboundSync logs sequencer sends and replies here for email platforms.
 Reps can send and reply from the contact record, but the message goes out from the rep’s primary HubSpot-connected inbox — not the sequencer’s secondary sending address.
 See the HubSpot tier guide for how sends and replies are logged as native email activities.

-Native social interactions are HubSpot’s own social activity type.
+Native social interactions are HubSpot’s own Marketing Social activity type.
 When you associate a contact with an interaction from your connected brand accounts, HubSpot logs comments, mentions, and DMs on the contact timeline (Associate contacts with social interactions).
 That workflow serves inbound brand social — not outbound-sequencer prospecting threads.
 You cannot pick up a sequencer social thread from the CRM record the way you can with a native email activity.

 OutboundSync timeline/app events are integration events HubSpot surfaces on CRM timelines (App events overview).
 OutboundSync writes campaign, step, and message metadata here and powers workflow enrollment (Integration event occurs).
 They are for history, reporting, and automation — not for sending replies.
 See Contact timeline events in HubSpot.

-The right reply path depends on whether the engagement was email or social, whether your team prioritizes CRM workflow efficiency or secondary-address continuity, and whether your SEP emits webhooks for manual outbound sends.
+The right reply path depends on whether the engagement was email or social, whether your team prioritizes the rep’s primary inbox or secondary-address continuity, and whether your SEP emits webhooks for manual outbound sends.

-These sends appear in HubSpot only if the platform emits a manual-send webhook.
+Reply in the SEP inbox means the rep works in the platform’s unified inbox — for example, Smartlead’s master inbox or Instantly Unibox — so every follow-up keeps the secondary sending domains tied to the campaign.
+Those sends appear in HubSpot only if the platform emits a manual-send webhook.
 See Which platforms sync manual outbound replies below.
 For Smartlead, enable Manual Reply Sent on your webhook — it is one of the four core events in the Smartlead webhook guide.
 See Manual email replies available for Smartlead for setup details.

-A common agency pattern: send the reply from the SEP inbox and CC the rep’s primary address.
+Manual SEP reply + CC is the agency pattern when a reply relay is unavailable: send from the SEP inbox and CC the rep’s primary address.
 HubSpot logs the CC’d message through the rep’s connected inbox, so the thread shows up in both places.
+It is especially useful on platforms that do not webhook manual outbound sends.
+For inbound Cc mapping on EmailBison payloads, see Handling Cc’ed email addresses.
+On Smartlead and EmailBison with Destinations enabled, prefer the automated reply relay over doing this manually.

 HubSpot does log native social interactions on contact records when you associate a prospect with activity from your connected brand accounts.
 Those entries are not the same as OutboundSync social timeline events — and neither is a send path for outbound-sequencer follow-ups.